particle-iot/docs/src/content/en/shared/api.md

 ---

-Let's say, as an example, you create a Spark-powered coffeemaker.
+Let's say, as an example, you create a Particle-powered coffeemaker.
 Within the firmware, we might expect to see something like this brew function.

 ```cpp